Premature atrial contraction

-Premature atrial contraction (PAC), also known as atrial premature complexes (APC) or atrial premature beats (APB), are a common cardiac dysrhythmia characterized by premature heartbeats originating in the atria.
+A premature atrial contraction (PAC), also known as atrial premature complex (APC) or atrial premature beat (APB), is a common arrhythmia characterized by premature heartbeats originating in the atria.
 While the sinoatrial node typically regulates the heartbeat during normal sinus rhythm, PACs occur when another region of the atria depolarizes before the sinoatrial node and thus triggers a premature heartbeat, in contrast to escape beats, in which the normal sinoatrial node fails, leaving a non-nodal pacemaker to initiate a late beat.

 The exact cause of PACs is unclear; while several predisposing conditions exist, single isolated PACs commonly occur in healthy young and elderly people.
-Elderly people that get PACs usually don't need any further attention besides follow ups due to unclear evidence.
+Elderly people that get PACs usually don't need any further attention besides follow-ups due to unclear evidence.

 PACs are often completely asymptomatic and may be noted only with Holter monitoring, but occasionally they can be perceived as a skipped beat or a jolt in the chest.
 In most cases, no treatment other than reassurance is needed for PACs, although medications such as beta blockers can reduce the frequency of symptomatic PACs.

+Epidemiology

+Premature atrial contractions (PACs) are common in the general population, and increase with age.
+Over 99% of individuals in the general population will have at least one PAC in a 24-hour period.
+Many PACs can indicate increased risk of atrial fibrillation and/or ischemic stroke.
+The threshold for number of PACs which substantially raises the risk atrial fibrillation is debatable, but some estimates range between in excess of 500 and 720 PACs per day.

 Risk factors

 Hypertension, or abnormally high blood pressure, often signifies an elevated level of both psychological and physiological stress.
-Often, hypertension goes hand in hand with various atrial fibrillations including premature atrial contractions (PACs).
+Often, hypertension goes hand in hand with various atrial fibrillations, including PACs.
 Additional factors that may contribute to spontaneous premature atrial contractions could be: